All About The Show Dog

-August 2001 - That sounds simple enough.
-People with no background in dogs are more than welcome in this sport.
+When this was written in August 2001 that sounded simple enough.
+People with no background in purebred dogs are more than welcome in this sport.
 In fact, it is the only sport where a total novice can buy a little equipment (dog and leash) and become a dog breeder, or a dog show handler, or a club officer.

 Pat’s point is raised every time a national breed club becomes saturated with pet owners and novices, tipping the balance from a breeders club to an owner’s club.
 This happens when board members want to insure re-election by easily-led followers.
 Bill Andrews, a guy whose comments are always succinct and piercing except when I’m watching the end of a movie, said “only in dogs can a person go out and buy a female dog and instantly be a breeder with the same rights and privileges as those who have been working hard at it for ten years."

 As always, Bill was right.
 So what is the solution?
-Dog clubs were created to hold dog shows.
-Many fail to hold the interest of people interested in dogs!
-Judges were approved to judge dog shows.
-But just like stacking club membership rosters, AKC uses the judging approval process as a political tool.
+Dog clubs were created to hold dog shows but many fail to hold the interest of people interested in dogs.
+Judges were approved to judge dog shows -but just like stacking club membership rosters, AKC uses the judging approval process as a political tool.
 Nowadays knowing dogs has little to do with becoming a judge.
 It is more about who you know and how easily you are kept in line and how successfully you can “network” for assignments.

 We need the influx of novices, new breeders, and new judges but we don’t need a system that allows them to turn shows into an ego trip instead of a quest for excellence in breeding stock.
 We don’t need unsuccessful breeders or handlers passing judgment on the work of experts.
 We don’t need a game show that attracts mercenaries instead of dog people.